A.H. Belo: Huge Upside On Paper, Huge Risk From Strategy (NYSE:AHC)

 The Asset Case

 On paper, AHC is cheap.
 It might even be ridiculously cheap.
 At a current price of $1.64, the market capitalization sits at $35 million.
 Yet A.H.
 Belo closed 2019 with $48 million in cash.
 Per last month's investor update call, it expects to close this year with over $40 million on the balance sheet even after dividend payments and including cash invested behind the business.
-There's a $2.3 million tax refund on the way, thanks to provisions of the CARES Act that is not included in that total.
+There's a $2.3 million tax refund on the way, thanks to provisions of the CARES Act that are not included in that total.

 But the ~$43 million in pro forma cash isn't the only asset.
 Belo sold its headquarters last year for $28 million.
 It still holds a promissory note for $22.4 million, secured by the building.
 According to the 10-K, a second note for $375,000 was issued as well, as the buyer (a local developer) appears to have missed an interest payment amid pandemic-related troubles.